confluentinc/librdkafka/README.md

 Confluent's Javascript Client for Apache Kafka<sup>TM</sup>
 =====================================================

-**confluent-kafka-js** is Confluent's JavaScript client for [Apache Kafka](http://kafka.apache.org/) and the [Confluent Platform](https://www.confluent.io/product/compare/).
+**confluent-kafka-javascript** is Confluent's JavaScript client for [Apache Kafka](http://kafka.apache.org/) and the [Confluent Platform](https://www.confluent.io/product/compare/).
 This is an **early access** library.
 The goal is to provide an highly performant, reliable and easy to use JavaScript client that is based on [node-rdkafka](https://github.com/Blizzard/node-rdkafka) yet also API compatible with [KafkaJS](https://github.com/tulios/kafkajs) to provide flexibility to users and streamline migrations from other clients.

 This library leverages the work and concepts from two popular Apache Kafka JavaScript clients: [node-rdkafka](https://github.com/Blizzard/node-rdkafka) and [KafkaJS](https://github.com/tulios/kafkajs).
 The core is heavily based on the node-rdkafka library, which uses our own [librdkafka](https://github.com/confluentinc/librdkafka/tree/v2.3.0) library for core client functionality.
 However, we leverage a promisified API and a more idiomatic interface, similar to the one in KafkaJS, making it easy for developers to migrate and adopt this client depending on the patterns and interface they prefer.
 __This library currently uses `librdkafka` based off of the master branch.__

 ## This library is currently in early access and not meant for production use

 **This library is in active development, pre-1.0.0, and it is likely to have many breaking changes.**